-After arriving in Chicago, A. N. Marquis continues running his publishing company, A.N.
-Marquis and Company, while also becoming a newspaperman.
-He is fascinated by the resurgence occurring in Chicago, which is swiftly rising from the ashes of the Great Chicago Fire of 1871 and becoming the industrial and trade capital of the Midwest.
-Marquis wants to know more about the manufacturers and titans of industry who are rapidly building factories and the first skyscrapers.
-But he is also continually frustrated with the lack of easily accessible biographical information about these luminaries.
+After arriving in Chicago, Marquis continues to operate his publishing company, A.N.
+Marquis and Company and becomes a newspaperman.
+He is fascinated by Chicago’s resurgence as it begins rising from the ashes of the Great Chicago Fire of 1871 and establishes itself as the industrial and trade capital of the Midwest.
+Marquis wants to know more about the manufacturers and titans of industry who are rapidly building factories and the first skyscrapers; however, he is frustrated by a lack of accessible biographical information about the individuals behind these development efforts.